Samosa: India

-In the city of Hyderabad, India, a smaller version of samosa with a thicker pastry crust and mince-meat filling, referred to as lukhmi, is consumed, as is another variation with an onion filling.
+In the city of Hyderabad, a smaller version of samosa with a thicker pastry crust and minced meat filling, referred to as lukhmi, is consumed, as is another variation with an onion filling.
+Crispy samosas filled with a spicy onion filling are also popular in the city and known as Irani/onion samosas.
+They were popularised by Irani cafes in the city and are also popularly sold in train stations and bus stands.

 In the states of Andhra Pradesh, Karnataka, Kerala, and Tamil Nadu, samosas are slightly different, being folded differently, more like Portuguese chamuças, with a different style of pastry.
 The filling also differs, typically featuring mashed potatoes with spices, fried onions, peas, carrots, cabbage, curry leaves, and green chilis, and is mostly eaten without chutney.
 Samosas in South India are made in different sizes, whose fillings are influenced by local food habits, and may include meat.

 Bangladesh

 Both flat-shaped (triangular) and full-shaped (tetrahedron/triangular pyramid) samosas are popular snacks in Bangladesh.
 A Bengali version of the full-shaped samosa is called a সিঙাড়া (shingara) and is normally smaller than the standard variety.
 The shingara is usually filled with pieced potatoes, vegetables, nuts, etc. However, shingaras filled with beef liver are very popular in some parts of the country.
 The flat-shaped samosa is called a somosa or somucha, and is usually filled with onions and minced meat.